Deiva Thirumagal (soundtrack): Development

-Deiva Thirumagan is Prakash's thirdcollaboration with director Vijay for the third time after the success of Kireedam (2007) and Madrasapattinam (2010).
+Deiva Thirumagan is Prakash's third collaboration with director Vijay for the third time after the success of Kireedam (2007) and Madrasapattinam (2010).
 In February 2011, Vikram had recorded the song "Pa Pa Pappa" after being insisted by Prakash; he previously sang for "O Podu" in Gemini (2002) and two songs in Kanthaswamy (2009).
+During May 2011, it was reported that Prakash had recorded an orchestral piece that is incorporated in the final reel of the film that runs for 18-minutes.
+Since that particular scene does not feature dialogues, Prakash felt it important to enhance the scene musically.
+He recorded the score with a 50-piece orchestra at A. R. Rahman's AM Studios in Chennai.
+According to Vijay, he observed that Prakash had a maturity of Ilaiyaraaja's music in his work and that the re-recording of the score took more time than the composition of the songs.

 Release

 The film's soundtrack was launched at the Chennai Trade Centre on 14 April 2011.
 As an innovative strategy, the invitations for the event has been covered with whistle, balloons, fan and lollipop to attract children and the venue being resembled as a carnival.
 The event saw the attendance of producer Rama Narayanan, directors Vasanth, Chimbu Deven, Priyadarshan, Suseenthiran and actors Lissy Priyadarshan, Shakthi Vasudevan, Amy Jackson, Jithan Ramesh, Karthi and Arya as the chief guests, along with the cast and crew.
-Preceded by a magic show and Prakash's musical troupe performing the songs live on stage, each songs were launched by the respective chief guests before the audio CD being unveiled by Rama Narayanan and Priyadarshan.
+Preceded by a magic show and Prakash's musical troupe performing the songs live on stage, each songs were also launched by the respective chief guests before the audio CD being unveiled by Rama Narayanan and Priyadarshan.